Ilkley: History

 The remains of a Roman fort occupy a site near the town centre.
 Some authorities believe it is Olicana, dating to 79 AD, but the identification is not settled.
 A number of Roman altars have been discovered from the reigns of Antoninus Pius (138 to 161), and Septimius Severus and his son Caracalla (211 to 217).
 Ilkley Manor House stands on part of the site in Castle Yard and is home to various Roman artefacts, including an original altar dedicated to Verbeia, the goddess of the River Wharfe.

+The name Ilkley derives from the Old English yllicalēah or illicalēah meaning 'Yllica's' or 'Illica's wood or clearing'.

 Three Anglo-Saxon crosses from the 8th century that stood in the churchyard of All Saints' Church have been moved inside to prevent erosion.
 The church site, as a centre for Christian worship, extends to 627 AD, and the present mainly Victorian-era church incorporates medieval elements.

-The Domesday Book, of 1086, records Ilkley (Ilecliue/Illecliue/Illiclei/Illicleia) as being in the possession of William de Percy 1st Baron Percy.
+The Domesday Book of 1086 records Ilkley (Ilecliue/Illecliue/Illiclei/Illicleia) as being in the possession of William de Percy 1st Baron Percy.
 The land was acquired by the Middelton family of Myddelton Lodge, from about a century after the time of William the Conqueror.
 The family lost possession through a series of land sales and mortgage repossessions over a period of about a hundred years from the early 19th century.
 The agents of William Middelton (1815–1885) were responsible for the design of the new town of Ilkley to replace the village which had stood there before.

 In the 17th and 18th centuries the town gained a reputation for the efficacy of its water.
 In the 19th century it became established as a fashionable spa town, with the construction of Ben Rhydding Hydro, a hydropathic establishment at Wheatley, a mile to the east, between 1843 and 1844.
 Charles Darwin underwent hydropathic treatment at Wells House when his book On the Origin of Species was published on 24 November 1859, whilst staying with his family at North View House (now Hillside Court).
 Tourists flocked to 'take the waters' and bathe in the cold-water spring.
 Wheatley was renamed Ben Rhydding after the Hydro, which has been demolished.

 Development based on the Hydro movement, and on the establishment of convalescent homes and hospitals, was accelerated in August 1865 by the construction of the Otley and Ilkley Joint Railway, which linked to the Leeds and Bradford Railway and the North Eastern Railway.
 The Midland Railway built a connection to Skipton via Bolton Abbey in May 1888.

 Other Victorian visitors to the town included Madame Tussaud.
 The only remaining hydro building is the white cottage known as White Wells House.
 The cottage can be seen and visited on the edge of the moor overlooking the town.